dBildungsplattform/dbildungs-iam-server/docs/config.md

 ![Configuration Composition Structure](./img/config-structure.svg)

 - **General**
   - The configuration is loaded and validated on application startup
     - The validation uses decorators from the `class-validator` package
     - If the configuration is not valid, the application will stop with an error
     - The parsing from the environment and json is type safe
 - **ServerConfig**
   - Is the top level configuration type of JsonConfig
   - Should be used as the generic parameter e.g. `ConfigService<ServerConfig, true>`
 - **JsonConfig**
   - Is loaded form an environment specific json file
   - Json files can be found in the `config` folder in the repository root

 ## How to expand the configuration?

 - Where to put the new config value?
   - If it's something like a feature flag, then put it into the `JsonConfig`
     - Annotate the new property with the desired decorators
 - Do I want to expand an existing config class like `DbConfig`?
 If yes, then do the following steps:
   - Put the new configuration value in the desired class
   - Annotate the new property with the desired decorators
 - I want to add configuration for a new feature
   - Use the `DbConfig` as reference
     - [ ] Create a new class in the `src/shared/config` folder
     - [ ] Annotate the properties with the desired decorators
     - [ ] Add your config to the `JsonConfig` class with the required decorators
     - [ ] Add your config class to the `src/shared/config/index.ts` file
     - [ ] Add default values to the environment specific json files
 - If the new value needs to be configurable on deployment, consider expanding config.env.ts with read logic for environment variables and set those in the helm chart
 - Make sure to update both the local `*-config.json` as well as the one in the `charts/dbildungs-iam-server/config/` folder.

-### Secrets
+### Adding Secrets

 - If you want to add new secrets, you need to edit the helm templates accordingly (compare with existing secrets)
 - Make sure the value exists in 1Password for *EVERY* stage (ask others if you don't have access to all stages)